podak/avalanche-indexer-test/README.md

 I decided to design the system as a microservices application.
 There are in total 5 components:
 - The node poller is responsable to retrieve the newest blocks every second.
 At every cycle, it checks what is the latest block number from the blockchain node, compares it to the blocks that have been stored in the DB, find the missing blocks in the list and schedule their download posting a series of messages in the Download queue.
-When the application is executed for the first time, it schedule the download of all the 10000 blocks.
+When the application is executed for the first time, it schedule the download of the most recent block + the most recent MAX_BLOCK_PER_CYCLE (environmental variable) that are currently missing in the DB.
+If MAX_BLOCK_PER_CYCLE is set to 10, the poller will take about 1000 cycles (1000 seconds) to download all the 10000 blocks.
 - The block downloader receives the download orders inserted in the queue, downloads the related blocks from the node and propagate its elements to the Update queues.
 - The updater is the component that process and store all the information retrieved from the node in the DB.
 It can be further decomposed in 3 parts:
     - The transactions updater stores all the transaction of the processed block in the database as they are (for future application it can be used to infer other transaction-related metrics)